etrepum/lexical-builder/apps/docs/docs/design.md

   undertaking in TypeScript.
 This is automatically detected at runtime by the builder.
 - Compile-time support for required configuration without defaults.
-  A extension can implement this at runtime in `init` or `register`.
+  An extension can implement this at runtime in `init` or `register`.
 - Compile-time support for required peer dependencies.
 A use case for this would be the requirement of a `RectProviderExtension` provided by either `LexicalExtensionComposer` or `ReactPluginHost`.
-A extension can implement this at runtime in `init` or `register`.
+An extension can implement this at runtime in `init` or `register`.

 Generally speaking, all of these are already surfaced as runtime errors